Johnson under fire over unsigned Brexit extension request to EU

-Boris Johnson has has come under opposition fire after he distanced himself from a legally required request to the EU for a Brexit extension which he refused to sign.
+Boris Johnson has has come under fire after he distanced himself from a legally required request to the EU for a Brexit extension which he refused to sign.

 Labour branded the Prime Minister “churlish” and “juvenile” in his attitude as Mr Johnson stressed to Brussels he was only sending the communication at Parliament’s bidding.

-After suffering an embarrassing defeat in the Commons over his Brexit plans, the Prime Minister got a senior diplomat to send an unsigned photocopy of the call by MPs to delay withdrawal from the bloc, with a cover note stressing his detachment from the move.
+After suffering an embarrassing defeat in the Commons over his Brexit plans, the Prime Minister got a senior diplomat to send Brussels an unsigned photocopy of the call by MPs to delay withdrawal from the bloc, with a cover note stressing his detachment from the move.

 In a second note to European Council president Donald Tusk, the PM said a Brexit extension would be “deeply corrosive”.